 Participants are required to contribute 7% of their annual covered salary.
 The District makes the contributions required of District employees on their behalf and for their account.
 The District is also required to make an additional contribution at an actuarially determined rate.
-This rate for the fiscal year ended June 30, 2010, was 12.19% of annual covered payroll.
-The contribution requirements of plan members and the District are established and may be amended by CaIPERS.
+This rate for the fiscal year ended June 30, 2011 and 2010 was 13.62% and 12.19%, respectively of annual covered payroll.
+The contribution requirements of plan members and the District are established and may be amended by CalPERS.